hardmaru/sketch-rnn-datasets/README.md

 # Sketch-RNN Datasets

 This repo contains a set of optional, extra datasets for training `sketch-rnn`, a generative model for vector sketches.
-You can read more about the model by reading this [blog post](https://research.googleblog.com/2017/04/teaching-machines-to-draw.html) or the [paper](https://arxiv.org/abs/1704.03477).
+You can learn more about the model by reading this [blog post](https://research.googleblog.com/2017/04/teaching-machines-to-draw.html) or the [paper](https://arxiv.org/abs/1704.03477).
 Although the datasets had been created in the format customized for training `sketch-rnn`, it can, and should be used for any future research for vector image modelling.

 So far we have organized 3 datasets: